 Boasting their regal ‘Queens Tiffin Afternoon Tea’, based on the fact that ‘to tiff is to snack’, afternoon tea at the Queens Hotel is quite like any other.
 Take a seat in the eloquent Imperial Lounge and get ready to enjoy some of the best afternoon tea in Cheltenham.
 Served every day from midday until 4.30pm, you can choose from tasty sandwiches like poached salmon and cream cheese, to chicken tarragon.
 Other savoury goodies include beef and horseradish Yorkshire puddings and tempura prawns.
 There are plain or raisin scones, and sweet treats including chocolate and orange ganache and macaroons.
 It’s an afternoon tea you won’t forget.

-No matter what the occasion – be it a hen do or a baby shower – The Daffodil serves up one of the best afternoon teas in Cheltenham.
-And where better to enjoy an afternoon tea than a beautiful art deco building?
-One of the best restaurants in Cheltenham, The Daffodil serves up both a cream tea and an afternoon tea.
+No matter what the occasion – be it a hen do or a baby shower – The Regency Tea Rooms serves up one of the best afternoon teas in Cheltenham.
+And where better to enjoy an afternoon tea than the beautiful row of Regency houses of Ormond Terrace.
+The Regency Tea Rooms serves up both a cream tea and an afternoon tea.
 Tuck into the afternoon tea for a true experience – three delicious tiers of sweet and savoury treats.
 You can feast on finger sandwiches, fresh scones, and homemade cakes crafted by the in house pastry chefs.
 Top it all off with freshly brewed tea or a cheeky glass of champagne.

 Malmaison, Bayshill Road